Second Marriages Often Wreck the Execution of an Estate Plan

 The prevalence of divorces and remarriages has introduced a new dimension to the distribution of assets after death.
 Whereas most first-marriage families are united, most second marriages involve heirs whose interests can be widely divergent.

-What if Estate Plans Don’t Take the Conflicting Interests of Stepparents and First and Second Marriage Children into Account?
+What if Estate Plans Don’t Take the Conflicting Interests of Stepparents and the First and Second Marriages Children into Account?

 Examples abound of estate plans that didn’t take the conflicting interests of stepparents and first and second marriage children into account.
 These ended up in acrimony and contention.
 Heirs and beneficiaries see no reason to collaborate or compromise.
 And they may be driven by a long-accumulated frustration to fight for their rights.
 They often pay a heavy price as decisions become purely emotional.